szimmer9/chartmaker/README.md

 ## Using Chartmaker
 Use the script `convert.sh` to easily utilize jgraph and chartmaker:
 ```
-sh convert.sh <input file name> <output file name> <file type> <arguments>
+sh convert.sh <input file name> <output file name> <arguments>
 ```

-Currently, the only output file type supported is PDF, but PBM, PPM, and PGM will be added.
+This converts your input file to the specified output file and applies the arguments (outlined below).
+Specifying no arguments will output a chart of the same dimensions of the input file, with the same colors, and with gridlines and labels at increments of 10 across the bottom and left sides.
+Whatever the extension of the output file is, it will convert it to that file type.
+So, for example, if you specify .pdf, it will convert to PDF, and if you specify .jpg, it will convert to JPG.

 ### Arguments
 The following arguments are currently supported: